stefanpeidli/stefanpeidli.github.io/_posts/2022-08-07-academia-industry.md

 - "A PostDoc is mostly just not worth it IMO.
 If you decide to do one, make sure you absolutely love the project, lab and location you are committing to."

 ## Summary

+{: .box-note}
+**Note:** Keep my perspective in mind, which is that of a german computational biologist.
+If you do your PhD somewhere or in something else, your situation can be very different.

 Ask yourself: What do **you** want from your life.
 How do you think that might work out with a career in academia?
 Don't be afraid to make a wrong decision.
 You can always go back.